MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Eliminate underutilization*: You need to evaluate and optimize commitment-based contracts to ensure they deliver their full potential value.
 Regularly review and analyze your charges and usage data.
 Understand the breakdown between actual cost and amortized costs and reconcile the data to ensure accurate billing.

     Monitor utilization.
 Keep an eye on how much you're using your commitment-based plans.
 Set up alerts to tell you if you're not using all of your reserved resources.
 Check how you're using them over time and get rid of any you're not using.
 Make sure you're using the right size of virtual machines to get the most out of your plan.
-You can also adjust the sizes to fit what you've already paid for.
+You can also adjust the sizes to fit what you already paid for.

     Modify the commitment-based plan.
 Consider changing the scope of the reservation to share, allowing it to apply more broadly across your resources.
 It can help increase utilization and maximize savings.
 If you find underused commitment-based plans, try exchanging unused quantity or canceling and refunding plans.